Leap Castle: History

 In 1642, the castle passed by marriage into the ownership of the Darby family, notable members of whom included Vice-Admiral George Darby, Admiral Sir Henry D'Esterre Darby and John Nelson Darby.
 During the tenure of one Jonathan Charles Darby, séances were held in the castle by his wife Mildred Darby, who was a writer of Gothic novels: this led to publicity about the castle and its ghosts.
 The central keep was later expanded with significant extensions, but in order to pay for these, rents were raised, and much of the land accompanying the castle was sold.
-This is one theorised motivation for the burning of the castle during the Irish Civil War in 1922.
+This is one theorized motivation for the burning of the castle during the Irish Civil War in 1922.
+The castle was burned by supposed raiders.
+Stated that they intended to burn the castle.
+Dawkins requested time to remove his wife and child and was granted twenty minutes to do so.
+After this period, the raiders entered the building, distributed petrol throughout the rooms, and set the structure on fire.

 In September 1922, after its destruction, Mr. Darby obtained a reinstatement estimate from Beckett & Medcalf, surveyors in Dublin.
 Confusingly, it gives the address as Leap Castle, Roscrea, County Tipperary.
 The net "Amount of Claim" was £22,684.19.1, equivalent to about €1m in 2018.
 The claim was settled for a lesser amount.

 In 1974, the now ruined castle was bought by Australian historian Peter Bartlett, whose mother had been a Banon.
 Bartlett, together with builder Joe Sullivan, carried out extensive restoration work on the castle up to the time of his death in 1989.
 Since 1991, the castle has been privately owned by the musician Sean Ryan and his wife Anne, who continue the restoration work.